vikasgoyal.github.io

 ○ Assistive

-Autonomy Reasoning The AI generates visit notes and documentation drafts, but clinicians remain responsible for review, editing, and sign-off.
+Autonomy Reasoning The AI generates encounter notes automatically, but clinicians still review, edit, and sign documentation before finalization.

 #2